Bikatr7/Kudasai/README.md

 ![Example JSON](https://i.imgur.com/u3FnUia.jpg)

-If you do not wish to use a replacement json file, you can use the blank replacement json file provided in the replacements folder.
-This also serves as a template for making your own replacement json files.
+If you do not wish to use a replacement json file, you can use the blank replacement json file provided in the replacements folder or simply input whatever and Kudasai will skip preprocessing and go straight to translation.

 Upon Kudasai being run, it will create a folder called "output" which will contain 5 files.
 It is located in the same directory as kudasai.py.